cbellini/manager-readme/README.md

 - I like fast turnaround and acknowledgement on written communications.
 I like quick "got it" or "on it" type acknowledgment notes so I know things that we're discussing are moving.
 If it's an "FYI" there's no need to respond.
 - it's impossible to over-communicate.
 Do not assume I know what you're up to.
 If you're ever debating including me on a communication, do it.
 - I don't process new/complex information in realtime - I am more useful if I can background process it
-- I can talk anytime (24x7) if something is urgent - my Outlook calendar is not set in stone
+- I can talk anytime (24x7) if something is urgent - my calendar is not set in stone
 - I strive to give feedback that is:
   - helpful
   - humble